2023 Nagorno-Karabakh ceasefire agreement: Reactions

 In a televised address later on 20 September, Azerbaijan's president, Ilham Aliyev announced that the country had "restored its sovereignty" over Nagorno-Karabakh after the offensive, achieving the "complete surrender" of local Armenian forces.

 Armenian Prime Minister Nikol Pashinyan distanced himself from the agreement, saying that Armenia had not been involved in drafting the ceasefire and that "Armenia doesn’t have an army in Nagorno-Karabakh".
 Nonetheless, Pashinyan said he supported the ceasefire and it was "very important" that it held.
 Protests in Yerevan, the capital of Armenia, began over the government's alleged failure to protect ethnic Armenians, with protestors demanding the resignation of Pashinyan.

 Aftermath

 The Republic of Artsakh ultimately agreed to dissolve itself by 1 January 2024.
-On 22 December 2023, Shahramanyan said that there was no official document stipulating the dissolution of government institutions, implying that the republic may continue as a government in exile.
+On 22 December 2023, president Samvel Shahramanyan said that there was no official document stipulating the dissolution of government institutions, implying that the republic may continue as a government in exile.
+On 21 May 2025, his presidential term expired.
+As a result, Ashot Danielyan, who was also elected President of the National Assembly in exile, assumed presidential powers.